 Step 2 - Install Office 365 for free

-As a student at Oxford you can install Office 365 for free.
+As a student at Oxford you can install Office 365 for free .
 You will be able to do this once you have set up your SSO.
-You only need your University email address and Standard SSO login to complete the download.
+This is handled by your Office 365 email account.
 Please do not buy Microsoft Office for yourself!
 More information and a guide to installation can be found here.

 Step 3 - Start backing up your files regularly

-Microsoft Office 365 comes with OneDrive cloud storage (alternative to Dropbox etc.) and initially you have 15GB free cloud storage - as off Novemeber 2017 this is increasing to 5TB (5,000 GB).
+Microsoft Office 365 comes with OneDrive cloud storage (alternative to Dropbox etc.) and initially you have 5TB (5,000 GB) free cloud storage.
 Use it!
 The university is extremely unsympathetic if you don't hand in your dissertation or other work on time because 'it disappeared' or a 'computer problem'.
 Retrieving lost work on broken devices is an extremely unreliable process and usually unsuccessful, and it's best not to have to do it in the first place.
 It is even worse if your device is stolen!

 Even just emailing important documents to yourself can help.
-From November 2017 email storage is increasing to 50GB.
+Your email storage has increased to 5TB (yes, 5000GB!).

 Another option is to invest in an external hard drive.
 These can be bought at a relatively low price on Amazon.